- Home

 Preparing for treatment

-- Once you have been diagnosed with cancer, try to eat as well as you can before starting treatment.
+- Try to eat as well as you can before starting treatment.

-- Eat a variety of foods and do some physical activity to build muscle (if you are feeling well enough).
+- Eat a wide variety of foods from the 5 food groups and do some physical activity to build muscle (if you are feeling well enough).

-- If you have lost weight and/or you are not eating as well as usual, you may need food with more energy (kilojoules) and protein.
+- If you have lost weight or you are not eating as well as usual, you may need food with more energy (kilojoules, also known as calories) and protein.

-- Ask your general practitioner (GP) or oncologist for a referral to a dietitian for advice about diet.
+- Ask your general practitioner (GP) or oncologist for a referral to a dietitian for advice about what to eat.
 You can also be referred to other health professionals, such as physiotherapists, exercise physiologists and psychologists.
-These health professionals can work together to help prepare you for cancer treatment.
+These health professionals can help prepare you for cancer treatment.

 During treatment

 - You may need food with more energy (kilojoules) and protein.
-If you don’t have much appetite, eat small, frequent meals or snacks, rather than three large meals a day.
+If you don’t have much of an appetite, try eating small, frequent meals or snacks, rather than 3 large meals a day.

 - If treatment affects what you can eat, see these tips.

-- Ask for a referral to a dietitian if weight loss is ongoing or rapid.
+- If you are losing weight, we discuss how to avoid further weight loss.
+Ask for a referral to a dietitian if weight loss is ongoing or fast.

 - Do regular physical activity to improve appetite and mood, reduce fatigue, help digestion and prevent constipation.
-A physiotherapist or exercise physiologist can help you develop an exercise plan.
+Exercise professionals such as a physiotherapist or exercise physiologist can help you develop an exercise plan.

 - Check with your doctor or dietitian before taking vitamin or mineral supplements or making major changes to your diet.